Smittyxc/gvsu-cis350-Coffee/docs/software_requirements_specifications.md

 __Data Visualization__:
 - FR14: The dashboard shall create a radar graph composed of clarity, acidity, sweetness, body, and flavor for each recent bag of coffee.
+- (_The following dashboard features will be implemented if sufficient time exist._)
 - FR15: The dashboard shall create a Tree graph of the total number of cups of coffee they've drank of a certain subspecies, country, or processing method.
 - FR16: The dashboard shall calculate the remaining coffee left in a bag
 - FR17: The dashboard shall notify users when the amount of coffee remaining falls below a specified threshold.